erikkallen/erikkallen.github.io/_projects/backyard_foundry/backyard_foundry.md

 title: Backyard foundry
 date: 2015-10-20
 updated: 2015-11-14 13:18
+description: With this project I try to document my adventure during the build and usage of my foundry.
+thumbnail: /images/foundry_mockup.png
 ---

 The story began when I stumbled upon a Youtube [video](https://www.youtube.com/watch?v=hHD10DjxM1g) from Grant Thompson (The King of Random) where he created his own backyard foundry.